-This wood cup, which is called in Quechua, quero, was produced in the sixteenth century, shortly after the arrival of the Spaniards to the Andean region.
-The queros, in the past as well as in the present, serve for consuming maize beer as part of Andean rituals, which are comprised of two entities.
-For that reason, the queros were manufactured and used as a couple.
-However, in this case, the other part of the pair was lost.
-This quero embodies three plants in its materiality and visuality.
-There is evidence that suggests that the pair of queros were cut from the same wood block.
-In other words, they grew together waiting to be shaped by the artist (Cummins 2007: 274).
-In addition, the inlaid parts are made of resin of the Elaeagia pastoensis plant, known as mopa mopa, which was colored with a variety of pigments.
+This wood cup, called quero in Quechua, was crafted in the 16th century, shortly after the arrival of the Spaniards to the Andean region.
+Queros serve—in the present as in the past—for the consumption of maize beer as part of Andean rituals; since these comprise two entities, queros are usually manufactured and used in pairs.
+In this particular case, the second element of the pair has been lost.
+Queros embody tree plants in all their materiality and visual potency: evidence suggests that the pair of cups was cut from the same block of wood; in other words, they would grow together, waiting to be given a common shape by the artist (Cummins 2007: 274).
+The inlaid parts are obtained from the resin of Elaeagia pastoensis, a plant locally known as mopa mopa, treated with a variety of colored pigments.

-The outer surface of this cup is fully decorated and divided into three sections.
-In the upper section there is a narrow band filled with small buildings.
-The middle section, the larger one, is filled by incisions that create curved lines and zigzag bands; the lower section comprises three different registers—a series of rows with colored oval shapes; a red patterned design; and a band made of rectangular shapes with colored inlays (now lost).
+The outer surface of this cup appears to be fully decorated.
+It is divided into three sections: in the upper section is a narrow band replete with small buildings; the middle section, which is also the largest, is decorated with incisions of curved lines and zigzag bands; the lower section comprises three different registers—a series of rows with colored oval shapes; a red patterned design; and a band made of rectangular shapes with colored inlays (now lost).
 Connecting the three horizontal sections are the silhouettes of six maize plants, which cut the surface of the cup vertically from the bottom to the top.
-Each plant has three corncobs with their leaves, and on top of them, there is a standing bird.
+Each plant displays three corncobs with leaves, and each corncob is summoned by a standing bird.
 Thus, all elements in the composition are visually united by the maize plants.

-If we join together all these elements together, we may read this quero as an Incaican microcosmos that maintains the cyclicity of cultivating, harvesting, storing and consuming maize.
-The lower section of the quero represents these terraces, which were built in layers of stones, fine sand, gravel, and soil; these made their appearance at a very early stage of the Andean civilization, owing to the necessity of expanding the agricultural land, especially for the cultivation of maize.
-The rows of colored oval shapes probably refer to the terrace’s wall and below it are two construction levels.
+If we join all these elements together, we may read this quero as a representation of an Incaican microcosmos supporting the cycle of cultivating, harvesting, storing, and consuming maize.
+The lower section of the quero represents cultivated terraces, which were built in layers of stones, fine sand, gravel, and soil; these made their appearance at a very early stage of the Andean civilization, owing to the necessity of expanding the agricultural land, especially for the cultivation of maize.
+The rows of colored oval shapes most likely correspond to the terrace wall and the construction levels below.

-The represented motifs on this quero are typically Inca, but the style which was used to display them is very different from the highly geometrical style of the imperial Inca art.
-The colonial queros present a more naturalistic style, probably due to the influence of European art tradition.
-Despite the use of this inspiration source, the queros in the colonial period were an instrument for Inca resistance and for the perpetuation of the Inca memory.
-This piece, which was created in a very chaotic period, describes a typical Andean landscape.
-It reflects the aspiration to restore the Inca order, in which the maize plant was the central axis of the empire.
+Although the motifs represented on this quero are typically Inca, the style in which they are rendered significantly differs from that of Inca imperial art, which was highly geometrical.
+Queros from the colonial period present a more naturalistic style, probably due to the influence of the European art tradition.
+Despite stylistic affinities, throughout the colonial period queros were an instrument for Inca resistance and the perpetuation of the Inca memory.
+This piece, which was manufactured in a very chaotic period for the Inca Empire, depicts a typical Andean landscape.
+It reflects the aspiration to restore an Inca order sustained by the maize plant as the central axis of the empire.